JaxonAdams/JaxonAdams/README.md

 ---

 ## About Me
-I am a full stack developer from Eagle Mountain, Utah.
+I am a software engineer from Eagle Mountain, Utah.
 I currently work at LoanPro as a Product Integrations Engineer.
 Known for being quality driven and passionate about finding fast, efficient solutions to problems, I am a great asset to any team!

  - I am always learning new technologies and languages to improve my diverse skillset!
- - You can view my various projects in my [portfolio](https://jaxonadams.github.io/portfolio)!
+ - You can view my various projects in my [portfolio](https://jaxon-adams.onrender.com/)!
- - You can reach me through my [email](mailto:jadamsresume1@gmail.com) or text me at 801-310-2653
+ - You can reach me through my [email](mailto:jadamsresume1@gmail.com)

 ---